 Ideally, the speed of convergence should measure how quickly all players converge to equilibrium strategies.
-However, in our experimental setting, we never observe perfect convergence.
+In our experimental setting, however, we never observe perfect convergence.
 We therefore use a more general definition for the speed of convergence.

-DEFINITION 3 For a given level of convergence, $L^ \in (0,1]$, the speed of convergence is measured by the first round in which the level of convergence reaches L^ and does not subsequently drop below this level, i.e., τ such that $L(t) \geq L^$ for any $t \geq \tau$.
-Alternatively, we measure the speed of convergence by the first block in which the level of convergence reaches L^ and does not subsequently drop below this level, i.e., $\tau_1 \leq \tau_2$ such that $L_b(t_1, t_2) \geq L^$ for any $t_1 \geq \tau_1$, $t_2 \geq \tau_2$ and $t_2 - t_1 = (\tau_2 - \tau_1)n$, where n is a positive integer.
+DEFINITION 2: For a given level of convergence, $L^ \in (0, 1]$, the speed of convergence is measured by the first round in which the level of convergence reaches L^ and does not subsequently drop below this level, i.e., τ such that $L(t) \ge L^$ for any $t \ge \tau$.